 An Introduction to Excel Macros and VBA

-Cathy’s strengths include customizing classes based on the needs of individual students and providing realistic business examples to complement training.
+Cathy teaches classes on the Microsoft suite of application software including Excel, PowerPoint, Word, Access, and Outlook.
+Cathy has over 30 years of experience in the classroom and virtual training and has been an instructor of Microsoft Office since 1989.
+Her strengths include customizing classes based on the needs of individual students and providing realistic business examples to complement the training.
 She is a high energy trainer with a flair for training the adult student.

 - Using the Macro Recorder to Create a Macro